 This workshop is designed for skiers and snowboarders with at least solid intermediate skills and who are comfortable skiing/snowboarding on ungroomed intermediate (blue) terrain.
 If you have any question about your ability, contact the school to discuss before enrolling.

 *Even though some avalanche awareness topics will be discussed, THIS IS NOT AN AVALANCHE SPECIFIC COURSE.
 Before entering the backcountry, skiers and snowboarders should take specific avalanche courses.
 For more info check http://www.brightonresort.com/mountain/ski-patrol/

-This workshop will be held over 4 days: 1 evening lecture, 2 half-days on snow and 1 full-day on snow.
-The 2 half-days on snow will be at the Brighton Resort and the class will be skiing in and out-of-bounds.
-Full day lift passes will be included for all days except the full-day backcountry tour.
+This workshop will be held over 4 days: 1 evening lecture, 1 half-day on snow and 2 full-days on snow.
+All on snow days will be held at Brighton Resort with the class skiing in and out-of-bounds.
+Full-day lift passes will be included for all days except the full-day backcountry tour.